sfunk02/UltrasonicRobot-AlarmBox/README.md

 #### Schedule Readjusted (3-11):

-Week of 3-8: convert pseudo code to real code, make progess on CAD
+Week of 3-8: convert pseudo code to real code, make progress on CAD

 Week of 3-15: finalize cad and code